Diffie–Hellman key exchange: Operation with more than two parties

 These principles leave open various options for choosing in which order participants contribute to keys.
 The simplest and most obvious solution is to arrange the N participants in a circle and have N keys rotate around the circle, until eventually every key has been contributed to by all N participants (ending with its owner) and each participant has contributed to N keys (ending with their own).
 However, this requires that every participant perform N modular exponentiations.

-By choosing a more optimal order, and relying on the fact that keys can be duplicated, it is possible to reduce the number of modular exponentiations performed by each participant to log_{2}(N) + 1 using a divide-and-conquer-style approach, given here for eight participants:
+By choosing a more desirable order, and relying on the fact that keys can be duplicated, it is possible to reduce the number of modular exponentiations performed by each participant to log_{2}(N) + 1 using a divide-and-conquer-style approach, given here for eight participants: